sinai-dev/OSLDocs/API/SL_EffectCondition.md

 * Required amount of this item

 ## SL_PassiveSkillCondition : SL_EffectCondition
-Checks if the caster has a passive skill of this Item ID.
+Checks if the affected character has a passive skill of this Item ID.

 `ReqSkillID` (integer)
 * The required passive skill ID.